LucDemortier/LucDemortier.github.io/_posts/2017-04-30-WindPower.md

 ---

 {% marginnote 'WTMN-1' '**Contents:** <br>[1.
 The Hackathon&#39;s Challenge](#TheChallenge) <br>[2.
 The Wind Turbine Data Set](#WindTurbineDataSet) <br>[3.
 Random Forest Analysis](#RandomForestAnalysis) <br>[4.
 Gradient Boosting with XGBoost](#XGBoost) <br>[5.
 A Generalized Linear Model](#GeneralizedAdditiveModel) <br>[6.
 Summary and Private Leaderboard](#Summary) <br>[7.
 Technical Note](#TechnicalNote)' %}
 On July 19 and 20, 2016, the [H2O Open Tour](http://open.h2o.ai/nyc.html) came to the [IAC building](https://en.wikipedia.org/wiki/IAC_Building) in New York City to present their product and foster community with the help of tutorials, talks, social events, and a [hackathon](https://datahack.analyticsvidhya.com/contest/h2o-open-tour-nyc-hackathon/).
-The hackathon was much fun, so that I (sporadically) continued working on it after the conference.
+The hackathon was interesting, so that I (sporadically) continued working on it after the conference.
 This post summarizes my findings.

 <a name="TheChallenge"></a>